 Applying for ITIN

 Often individuals who are not eligible for a Social Security Numbers, but require a tax ID to file tax returns, must apply for Individual Taxpayer Identification Number (ITIN) when filing their tax returns.

 If you use GLACIER Tax Prep to prepare your tax return, it will assist in preparing your ITIN application.
 You will mail both the ITIN application and your federal tax return (1040NR or 1040NR-EZ) to the ITIN unit listed in your instructions.
 You will need to attach the following:

-- No employment letter (can receive this letter from International Office or Payroll Office)
+- No employment letter (can receive this letter from Office of International Student and Scholar Services or Payroll Office)

 - Copy of visa

 - ITIN application and instructions.
 Please assure to read the instructions carefully and complete all applicable fields.